bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Endnotes.md

 11. Snow, *These Mountains Are Our Sacred Places*, 110.

-12. TRC, AVS, Andrew Bull Calf, Statement to the Truth and Reconciliation Commission of Canada,

-    Lethbridge, Alberta, 10 October 2013, Statement Number: 2011-0273.
+12. TRC, AVS, Andrew Bull Calf, Statement to the Truth and Reconciliation Commission of Canada, Lethbridge, Alberta, 10 October 2013, Statement Number: 2011-0273.

-13. TRC, AVS, Evelyn Kelman, Statement to the Truth and Reconciliation Commission of Canada,

-    Lethbridge, Alberta, 10 October 2013, Statement Number: SP128.
+13. TRC, AVS, Evelyn Kelman, Statement to the Truth and Reconciliation Commission of Canada, Lethbridge, Alberta, 10 October 2013, Statement Number: SP128.

-14. TRC, AVS, Marilyn Buffalo, Statement to the Truth and Reconciliation Commission of Canada,

-    Hobbema, Alberta, 25 July 2013, Statement Number: SP125.
+14. TRC, AVS, Marilyn Buffalo, Statement to the Truth and Reconciliation Commission of Canada, Hobbema, Alberta, 25 July 2013, Statement Number: SP125.

-15. TRC, AVS, Sarah McLeod, Statement to the Truth and Reconciliation Commission of Canada,

-    Kamloops, British Columbia, 8 August 2009, Statement Number: 2011-5009.
+15. TRC, AVS, Sarah McLeod, Statement to the Truth and Reconciliation Commission of Canada, Kamloops, British Columbia, 8 August 2009, Statement Number: 2011-5009.

-16. TRC, NRA, Library and Archives Canada, RG10, volume 7936, file 32-104, J. W. House to G. H.

-    Gooderham, 26 January 1942.
+16. TRC, NRA, Library and Archives Canada, RG10, volume 7936, file 32-104, J. W. House to G. H. Gooderham, 26 January 1942.
 [OLD-004156-0001]

-17. TRC, NRA, Library and Archives Canada, 875-1, part 4, volume 6426, 1937–1947, NAC, F. E. Anfield

-    to Ex-Pupils & Graduates of the Kwawkewlth Agency, 6 April 1943.
+17. TRC, NRA, Library and Archives Canada, 875-1, part 4, volume 6426, 1937–1947, NAC, F. E. Anfield to Ex-Pupils & Graduates of the Kwawkewlth Agency, 6 April 1943.
 [MIK-002742-0001]

-18. Thaddee Andre (translated from French), Statement to the Truth and Reconciliation Commission

-    of Canada, Montréal, Québec, 25 April 2013, Statement Number: 2011-6068.
+18. Thaddee Andre (translated from French), Statement to the Truth and Reconciliation Commission of Canada, Montréal, Québec, 25 April 2013, Statement Number: 2011-6068.

-19. See, for example, the brief that the Canadian Catholic Conference submitted to the Joint Com-

-    mittee of the Senate and House of Commons on Indian Affairs in 1960.
+19. See, for example, the brief that the Canadian Catholic Conference submitted to the Joint Committee of the Senate and House of Commons on Indian Affairs in 1960.
 TRC, NRA, No document source, no document location, “CCC Brief on Indian Welfare and Education,” *Indian Record*, June 1960, 3.
 [BVT-001818]

 20. TRC, AVS, Alex Alikashuak, Statement to the Truth and Reconciliation Commission of Canada, Winnipeg, Manitoba, 16 June 2010, Statement Number: 02-MB-16JU10-137.

 21. Canadian Welfare Council, *Indian Residential Schools*, 100.

-22. TRC, NRA, Provincial Archives of Alberta, PAA 71.220 B56 2429, J. Weitz, “Report on the use of the

-    language, history and customs of the Blood Indians in the classes of Level I, during the school year
+22. TRC, NRA, Provincial Archives of Alberta, PAA 71.220 B56 2429, J. Weitz, “Report on the use of the language, history and customs of the Blood Indians in the classes of Level I, during the school year

 Endnotes • 459